Where I talk about myself

 👋 I’m John.
 I’m a pretty big fan of emojis, an avid cyclist, frequent soccer player, and find joy in good books.

 I studied Computer Science, Mathematics, Robotics, and Cognitive Science during undergrad, which I did at the University of Central Florida (UCF).
 While I was there, I explored startups and research, the latter being of greater intrigue.
-Additionally, while at UCF, I co-founded a continually budding organization – AI@UCF and finished off my last year with an invitation to MIT’s Summer Program in Neuroscience with a return offer to spend a semester there as well.
+Additionally, while at UCF, I founded a continually budding organization – AI@UCF and finished off my last year with an invitation to MIT’s Summer Program in Neuroscience with a return offer to spend a semester there as well.

 Probably the crowning achievement of my time in undergrad.
-This club started as a way for some friends and I to reinforce our understanding of Machine Learning (ML), Cognitive Science (CS), and Artificial Intelligence (AI) by teaching our learnings to others.
+This club started as a way for some friends and I to reinforce our understanding of Machine Learning (ML), Cognitive Science (CS), and Artificial Intelligence (AI) by teaching our peers.
 Ultimately, it’s grown beyond that to encompass a developing curriculum which continues to be refined and seeks to bring non-computational folk “into the fold” all while fostering a community actively engaged in both discussions and research focused on topics in AI/ML/CS.

 Since graduating, I’ve been an advisor to the educational component, working to give back to AI@UCF by broadening the scope of the materials covered so that students can widen their perspective prior to graduation.
 Ideally, this widening prepares them for the leap to graduate school in a discipline they truly enjoy, as opposed to picking something subpar.